Skip to main content

 We have already studied the solutions to this equation in Chapter 23.3.
 A procedure for determining the period when the small angle approximation does not hold is given in Appendix 24A.

-This page titled 24.1: Introduction to Physical Pendulums is shared under a not declared license and was authored, remixed, and/or curated by Peter Dourmashkin (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 24.1: Introduction to Physical Pendulums is shared under a not declared license and was authored, remixed, and/or curated by Peter Dourmashkin (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.